NorseByte/opensource-tracker/README.md

 ## Last words

 >### Todo:
->- Add update Node data when you run a check agenst node DB.
+>- Add update Node data when you run a check of node DB.
->- Add autoupdate for new information in db
+>- Add auto update for new information in db
 >- Make the code smaller.
-Repiting steps can be shorten
+Repeating steps can be shorten
 >- Make a stop function for if profile is private
 >- Add try and catch in get user info.
-To enable error handeling.
+To enable error handling.
->- Make database for followers, and follower for easy rolback on error (delete when current user are done, and keypoint for insta user.)
+>- Make database for followers, and follower for easy rollback on error (delete when current user are done, and keypoint for insta user.)
 >- Add functions scan keywords.
-(Look for specfic keywords in user profiles (node) and then use a full singel scan)
+(Look for specific keywords in user profiles (node) and then use a full single scan)
+>- Add other platforms for data gathering

 >### Updates:
->- 01-10-2019 (U) Check up on finnish status message in >DB_TABLE_NEW_INSTA
+>- 01-10-2019 (U) Check up on Finnish status message in >DB_TABLE_NEW_INSTA
->- 07-10-2019 (U) Add max follower critera in search options.
+>- 07-10-2019 (U) Add max follower criteria in search options.
 >- 11-10-2019 (U) Root directory, PIP install, class updates.
 >
 >(U) = UPDATE, (P) = PATCH, (N) = NEW